kballard237/AC209a-Final-Project/README.md

 ## Preliminary Data Analysis (Milestone 3)

 Each sensor stores the data as separate files for each feature in an SD card that we then uploaded and saved on our computers.
 These files were saved as text files, so we wrote functions that read in these text files and created a data frame of each feature.
-In addition, when we collected the data, we recorded each sample a��s start date and time.
+In addition, when we collected the data, we recorded each sample's start date and time.
 Based on this, we developed a method to create a pandas date time object of the collection start date, and then interpolated more dates to match our collection sample frequency for each feature.
 Lastly, to handle missing values for this milestone, we omitted any samples that failed to record.
 Thus, our data set only includes data for times that the sensor actually recorded.
 We decided not to use interpolation for missing data as the patterns of data are very variable and the duration of missing data is very long (not confident in the accuracy of the interpolated data).

 Initial data visualizations for Milestone 3 indicated that Sensor 1 had the most interesting trend in light, where we could see a pattern of when natural light fills the apartment.